Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Magaritah/README.md

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
+The Agile and Waterfall models are two distinct approaches to software development.

+Waterfall Model:
+1. Sequential approach: Development progresses through a series of phases—requirements, design, implementation, testing, deployment—without revisiting previous stages.
+2. Emphasizes extensive upfront planning and documentation.
+3. Best suited for projects with clearly defined requirements and stable technology.
+4. Changes are difficult and costly to implement once the project moves beyond the requirements phase.

+Agile Model:
+1. Iterative and incremental approach: Development occurs in short iterations, with requirements and solutions evolving through collaboration between self-organizing cross-functional teams.
+2. Prioritizes adaptability and responsiveness to change over comprehensive documentation.
+3. Ideal for projects with evolving or unclear requirements, as it allows for frequent reassessment and adjustment.
+4. Encourages customer involvement throughout the development process, fostering rapid feedback and continuous improvement.

+Key Differences:
+1. Flexibility: Agile is more flexible and adaptive, allowing for changes throughout the development process, while Waterfall follows a rigid, sequential structure.
+2. Documentation: Waterfall requires extensive documentation upfront, whereas Agile prioritizes working software over comprehensive documentation.
+3. Customer Involvement: Agile involves the customer throughout the development process, while Waterfall typically involves them only during the requirements gathering phase.
+4. Risk Management:Agile mitigates risks through incremental development and continuous feedback, whereas Waterfall assumes all requirements are known upfront, potentially leading to higher risk if requirements change.

+Preferred Scenarios:
+Waterfall:Best suited for projects with clearly defined and stable requirements, such as building infrastructure or simple software with predictable outcomes.

+Agile:Preferred for projects with evolving or uncertain requirements, where frequent feedback and flexibility are crucial, such as software development for rapidly changing markets or innovative products.

 Requirements Engineering: